dave-melillo/fintechhw1/README.md

 ## Overview and Origin

-* Name of company
+* Name of company: OpenSea

 * When was the company incorporated?
+2020

 * Who are the founders of the company?
+Bob and Jill

 * How did the idea for the company (or project) come about?
+NFTs

 * How is the company funded?
 How much funding have they received?